Ingrown Hair Cysts: Treatments, Causes & Symptoms

 But what causes ingrown hairs?
 Ingrown hairs can result from a variety of factors, including improper hair removal techniques, like waxing or shaving in the wrong direction of hair growth, or existing skin conditions like having dry skin or dehydrated skin that’s easily inflamed from hair removal.

-Those with sensitive skin can be particularly vulnerable due to their skin’s already easily-irritable nature.
-Whether you’re waxing, shaving, or using another method of hair removal, you’re going to want to make sure you’re practicing proper pre-wax care (by applying Starpil’s Original Pre-Wax Gel!), or by exfoliating and moisturizing prior to hair removal.
+Whether you’re waxing, shaving, or using another method of hair removal, practicing proper pre-wax care (by applying Starpil’s Original Pre-Wax Gel!), or exfoliating and moisturizing before hair removal can prep skin properly and reduce the chance of ingrowns.

-24-48 hours following a wax, make sure to apply Starpil’s Original Ingrown Hair Serum Spray to sanitize skin and absolve it of any ingrowns.
-Additionally, apply warm compresses to the area to coax out these hairs and clear pores.
-Make sure to cleanse and exfoliate regularly, and try to let the hair go away on its own without further inflaming the area.
+Skincare Routine: Make sure to cleanse and exfoliate skin regularly, and try to let the hair go away on its own without further inflaming the area.

 What Is An Ingrown Hair Cyst?